aspose-slides/Aspose.Slides-Documentation/en/nodejs-java/developer-guide/presentation-content/manage-text/manage-autofit-settings/_index.md

 ## **Do Not Autofit**

 If you want a textbox or shape to retain its dimensions no matter the changes made to the text it contains, you have to use the **Do not Autofit** option.
-To specify this setting, set the [AutofitType](https://reference.aspose.com/slides/nodejs-java/aspose.slides/TextFrameFormat#getAutofitType--) property (from the [TextFrameFormat](https://reference.aspose.com/slides/nodejs-java/aspose.slides/TextFrameFormat) class) to `None`.
+To specify this setting, call the [setAutofitType](https://reference.aspose.com/slides/nodejs-java/aspose.slides/TextFrameFormat#setAutofitType) method from the [TextFrameFormat](https://reference.aspose.com/slides/nodejs-java/aspose.slides/TextFrameFormat) class with `None` value.

 ![donotautofit-setting-powerpoint](donotautofit-setting-powerpoint.png)

-This Javascript code shows you how to specify that a textbox must always retain its dimensions in a PowerPoint presentation:
+This JavaScript code shows you how to specify that a textbox must always retain its dimensions in a PowerPoint presentation:

 ```javascript
 var pres = new aspose.slides.Presentation();